aveekroy/go-api-course/README.md

 #### Contains all the resources for the postgresdb

 ```
-		1. YAML files for the postgres db deployment in the minikube cluster
+		1. YAML files for deploying the postgres db inside the minikube cluster
 		2. deploy shell script
 ```